“What supplements do you use?”

 OK, let me recommend a few for building muscle:

-1. Creatine Monohydrate: This one is, without question, the king of bodybuilding supplements.
+1. Creatine Monhydrate: This one is, without question, the king of bodybuilding supplements.
 It has been backed by over 500 studies, most of which found it to improve performance .
 Stick with Monohydrate–there’s absolutely no reason to buy “buffered” forms of creatine (see also Does Creatine Work?).
-I would recommend Bodybuilding.com Micronized Creatine because the price is great, but any reputable brand will do.
+I would recommend the Bodybuilding.com brand because the price is great, but any reputable brand will do.

 How to use it: First and foremost, I’d highly recommend you dissolve it in warm water until it is clear in color (this is one reason I like micronized versions–faster dissolving).
 Drinking it undissolved greatly reduces its effectiveness and increases the likelihood of gastrointestinal problems (upset stomach, etc).